oscillo-finance/Docs/docs/source/faq.rst

 ***

-oscillo is not a DEX?
+Is Oscillo not a DEX?
 #####################

-Strictly speaking, oscillo is a kind of DEX. oscillo has the model that supports off-chain order book and on-chain settlement.
+Oscillo is a DEX.
+However, Oscillo has a model that supports off-chain order books and on-chain settlement.
-People usually come into their heads that DEX = AMM. so we use the catchphrase 'Always better than DEX' to express that oscillo is much better than AMMs.
+The belief that a DEX = an AMM is ingrained in many people’s heads.
+DEX = AMM.
+Therefore, we use the catchphrase 'Always better than DEX' to express that oscillo is much better than AMMs.

 Isn't this free?
 What is a transaction fee?
 ###########################################

-oscillo sends the transaction on behalf of you. this is called gasless transaction(or meta-transaction). oscillo pays the gas fee first and requests for repaying this under the name of '**transaction fee**'.
+Unlike other DEXes, Oscillo pays for the transaction on your behalf.oscillo sends the transaction on behalf of you.
+This is called a gasless transaction(or meta-transaction).
+Oscillo pays the gas fee first and so, the “transaction fee” refers to the user’s repayment of this gas fee to Oscillo.